 Good matches for restaurant type and payment method

-There are security risks to accepting cards but luckily there are some measures you can take to help prevent fraud.
+There are security risks to accepting cards but luckily there are some measures you can take to help prevent fraud:

-Ensure that your wifi has a password and that it is only shared with paying customers.
+▢ Wifi security: ensure that your wifi has a password and that it is only shared with paying customers.
 Elite hackers can theoretically break into your network compromising the POS system.
 But when monitored closely in your restaurant, it is not common.

-It’s not your job to ask for identification every time someone makes a purchase.
+▢ Be aware of stolen cards: itt’s not your job to ask for identification every time someone makes a purchase.
 But with the use of tap functions comes more opportunity for nefarious behavior.
 Be aware of certain details, like the fact Google Pay does not require identification for purchases once the phone is unlocked.
 Have accurate time-stamped transaction records and security camera video available if requested by law enforcement.

-Security has improved since swiping cards began and the chip function has proven significantly more secure than the former method.
+▢ Chips cards: security has improved since swiping cards began and the chip function has proven significantly more secure than the former method.
 If you’re still swiping cards, it might be useful to upgrade to a terminal that supports chip function, as most modern credit and debit cards prefer that method.

 Digital payment options for restaurants and delivery